AmazeeLabs/subscriptions/README.txt

 Credits
 ------------------------------------------------------------------------------
-The following people have contributed patches and translations: trew michelef
+The following people have contributed patches, snippets, and translations: trew michelef
 Gerard Farras